csc-training/geocomputing/python/roihu/README.md

 ### Jupyter

 If you want to start prototyping and testing in a Jupyter Notebook, you can start with an interactive Jupyter session.
-Choose **Jupyter** from the Puhti web interface dashboard or the Apps tab in the Puhti web interface.
+Choose **Jupyter** from the Roihu web interface dashboard or the Apps tab in the Roihu web interface.
 We can find one such prototype file for calculating the NDVI for one file in the materials called `interactive.py`.
 It introduces the packages and workflow for this lesson.

 * Settings for Jupyter:
     * (Reservation: `geocomputing_day2`, only during course)
-    * Project: `project_2015299`
+    * Project: `project_2000XXX`
     * Partition: `interactive` (`small` during course)
     * Number of CPU cores: 1
     * Memory: 3 Gb